CityLine

-CityLine is a Canadian talk show and lifestyle television program hosted by Tracy Moore produced for the Citytv network at Toronto flagship station CITY-DT.
-Each show has a theme that changes daily.
-These include "Around the House", "Family Day", "Home Day", and "Fashion Friday".
-It is Canada's longest running daytime show specifically targeted to women.
-The show also airs in the United States on the Dabl digital multicast network and is syndicated on local television stations.
+Each show had a theme that changed daily.
+These included "Around the House", "Family Day", "Home Day", and "Fashion Friday".
+It was Canada's longest running daytime show specifically targeted to women.
+The show also aired in the United States on the Dabl digital multicast network and was syndicated on local television stations.

+History

-Originally hosted by Dini Petty, the show was hosted by Marilyn Denis between September 1989 and May 23, 2008.
+CityLine debuted in February 1984, originally hosted by Dini Petty.
+The show was hosted by Marilyn Denis between September 1989 and May 23, 2008.
 Subsequent to Denis's departure to host The Marilyn Denis Show for CTV, a series of guest hosts were used, including Jessica Holmes, Jennifer Valentyne, Jody Vance, Liz West, Dina Pugliese, Christine Cardoso, Tracy Moore, Catherine Marion and Nalini Sharma.
 Moore was named the new permanent host in 2008.

 Prior to fall 2008, Cityline was aired live.
-However, Cityline is now taped in advance and then aired exactly a week from the date it was recorded.
-CityLine airs on all Citytv stations across Canada, and formerly also aired on the A-Channel network as well as BCTV and ATV, which was co-owned with Citytv until it was sold.
-It is currently managed by Rogers Communications Inc. under their Rogers Media brand.
+However, from 2008 to 2024 Cityline was taped in advance and then aired two weeks from the date it was recorded.

+In 2024, Rogers announced the cancellation of CityLine; the show's final episode aired on May 3.
+It was announced that the show would be replaced by a new lifestyle-oriented hour of Breakfast Television hosted by Moore.
+It was later announced that former ET Canada host Cheryl Hickey would co-host the new hour—BT with Tracy and Cheryl.
+The program was originally slated to premiere in September 2024, but was delayed; the network subsequently announced in January 2025 that the new program would not proceed.